 “Hey!”
 I waved my hand frantically.

 The car had started up and began moving, but the person behind the wheel paused as I approached.
 Glancing at the hood, I saw the familiar medallion badge emblazoned in the center, trademarking the token New York City taxi.

 Bending over slightly, I cautiously rapped my knuckles on the window.
-The driver’s window slowly rolled down, revealing a man in his forties.
+The driver’s window slowly rolled down, revealing a man in his late forties.